 The best way to protect yourself is to get vaccinated when you have the opportunity.
-Learn more about how you can get vaccinated.
+Schedule now.

 Even after you're vaccinated, it will be important to continue wearing a mask, practicing good hand hygiene and keeping distance while in public.